chrisknox97/ufos/README.md

 ### Searching for Sightings

-With this new functionality a user can now search
+With this new functionality a user can now search on this website by simply typing in their search parameter within one of the specified search bars on the right-hand side of the website.
+When the user either clicks away from the search bar or presses the ``Enter`` key, the website will filter for the specified parameters and display all matches.

+* Without Search Filters

+* With One Search Filter

+* With Multiple Search Filters

 ## Celestial Summary